kerikun11/IR-Station/README.md

 ### Store Signals

   1. Access http:/192.168.xx.xx (one example) in a browser.
 1. Look at the form of the bottom of the screen.
-  1. Select "Recode a new Signal" action.
+  1. Select "record a new Signal" action.
   1. Select a channel you want to assign a new signal.
   1. Enter a name of the signal.
   1. When you click the "Submit" button, the green LED of your IR-Station will light up.